-18. RECOGNITION OF PRIOR LEARNING
+17. RECOGNITION OF PRIOR LEARNING

-Providers may use recognition of prior learning at intermediate levels but must take full responsibility for assessing the Graduate Attributes.
+Providers use recognition of prior learning at intermediate levels but must take full responsibility for assessing the graduate attributes.

-19. ARTICULATION POSSIBILITIES
+18. ARTICULATION POSSIBILITIES

-The graduate attributes ensure that a graduate of a programme meeting these standards would meet requirements for entry to several programmes including the following:
+The Graduate Attributes ensure that a graduate of a programme meeting these standards meets requirements for entry to several programmes, including the following: